Camp Meeting Beginnings

 But even though the work was begun in these “western” states, efforts mostly concentrating on tent meetings provided for local audiences, more than another decade would pass before the first official “camp meeting” would be held in Minnesota.
 The work in these “western” states was hampered by a variety of factors, one being the problem of a few Adventist ministers who had carried erroneous doctrines and greatly mis-represented the church, creating animosity amongst the very people for whose souls they were to labor.
 Such included ministers J. M. Stephenson and D. P. Hall who were avid horse-traders and were known more by their unscrupulous horse trading than they were by a Godly spirit.
 One experienced horse trader in Wisconsin lamented that “Dwight Hall was the sharpest horse-jockey in Fond du Lac county.”
 (R&H, May 6, 1858)

 And yet, there were also ministers in those early days that labored intensively, sacrificing their health and enduring unspeakable trials to bring the gospel to the settlers of the “western” states.
-Some of these were Brother William S. Ingraham, W. B. Hill, and Brother Morse.
+Some of these were Washington Morse, William S. Ingraham, Stephen Pierce, Harrison Grant and W. B. Hill.
 By 1859, small meetings had begun to be held in Minnesota with positive results.
 A report was published in the R&H, March 29, 1860, from Bro.
 M. W. Porter of Mantorville, Minn.,

 “We are beginning to see the truth work in our country, and we are resolved to keep pace with it.
 O brother Smith, how glad I feel for the truth.
 If we love and obey it, it makes us free; it makes us love one another so well.
 As one of those who embraced the truth here a short time since said, he wished the members of the church of which he had been a member, knew just how well Adventists loved each other.
 How much good the love that was manifested last fall by the brethren and sisters has done me!
 It speaks louder than words.
 It tells the pleasing story that the God of Israel is in the camp of his people.
 It seems as though We all belong to our Father’s family.
 I think we know the meaning of the apostle when he says, ‘Love one another with pure hearts fervently.”